 Dying to monsters or falling off a cliff, I initially struggled to connect with the game, perhaps because I have not identified my niche in the game yet; however, I found it in the free market where thousands of players gather and bargin.
 Thousands of items were traded, sold, and bought.
 When I entered the venue, my purpose in the game became clear: buy low, sell high.

 I took it upon myself to memorize every item in the game and their price ranges.
 Risking ten dollars, I bought ten million in-game mesos for capital.
 Endless days and restless nights, I browsed the market and stocked my inventory with gems.
 Characterized with patience but filled with hunger and desperation, I then sold the gems to procure my first profit.
 The kill was both satisfying and addicting, and the desire for a second kill lurked in my mind.
 Moving from gems to godly equipment, my in-game wealth aggrandized.
 After five years, I emerged out of forty million players as one of the wealthiest players in Maplestory; my in-game-name became an iconic symbol for the populace.

-In love with the market, I decided to develop into the stock market.
+Sensing an upcoming important game update, I predicted that the value of diamonds in the game could potentially surge by tenfold following the update.
+Confident in my prediction, I risked my entire wealth to monopolize all the diamonds in the game, buying them at above-equilibrium price, causing mass inflation in the game market.
+So much power, but at so much risk, and I was wrong.
+The value of diamond deflated severely.
+I lost everything; a king rises and falls.In love with the market, I decided to develop into the stock market.
 I assumed the responsibility to learn everything about investments.
 I joined virtual trading at MarketWatch, Marketocracy, and Stock Wars.
 Following hours of company analyses every day, I acquired an above-average return.
 Filled with confidence, I persuaded my mom to give me some capital for investment through Scottrade, and she did.
 Researching even harder now, I managed to bring about $70 monthly income as capital gains into the family.